Pentagonal bipyramid

-The pentagonal bipyramid (or pentagonal dipyramid) is a polyhedron with ten triangular faces.
+A pentagonal bipyramid or pentagonal dipyramid is a polyhedron with ten triangular faces.
 It is constructed by attaching two pentagonal pyramids to each of their bases.
 If the triangular faces are equilateral, the pentagonal bipyramid is an example of deltahedra, composite polyhedron, and Johnson solid.
+Regardless of any type of its triangular faces, the pentagonal bipyramid is a simplicial polyhedron like any other bipyramid.

+The vertices and edges of a pentagonal bipyramid can give rise to a graph.
+It is one of the four four-connected simplicial well-covered graphs.
+It is also one of the six connected graphs in which its neighborhood of every vertex is a cycle of length four or five.
+Within this structure, the graph forms a topological surface called a Whitney triangulation.

-The pentagonal bipyramid may be represented as four-connected well-covered graph.
-This polyhedron may be used in the chemical compound as the description of an atom cluster known as pentagonal bipyramidal molecular geometry, as a solution in Thomson problem, as well as in decahedral nanoparticles.
+The pentagonal bipyramid has applications in many fields.
+In chemistry, the pentagonal bipyramidal molecular geometry is a description of an atom cluster resembling a pentagonal bipyramid.
+In mathematical optimization, the pentagonal bipyramid is a solution for Thomson problem.
+In mineralogy, it can also be found in decahedral nanoparticles.

 Special cases

 As a right bipyramid

-Like other bipyramids, the pentagonal bipyramid can be constructed by attaching the base of two pentagonal pyramids.
+The pentagonal bipyramid can be constructed by attaching the bases of two pentagonal pyramids.
 These pyramids cover their pentagonal base, such that the resulting polyhedron has ten triangles as its faces, fifteen edges, and seven vertices.
-The pentagonal bipyramid is said to be right if the pyramids are symmetrically regular and both of their apices are on the line passing through the base's center; otherwise, it is oblique.
+Because of its triangular faces with any type, the pentagonal bipyramid is a simplicial polyhedron like other infinitely many bipyramids.
+The pentagonal bipyramid is said to be right if two pyramids are identical.
+This means that the pyramids are symmetrically regular, and their apices are on the line passing through the base's center.
+Like any right bipyramid, its faces become isosceles triangles.
+Two pyramids that are otherwise result in a bipyramid with oblique form.